Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Is it realistic to exit with profit in Querétaro as of 2026?

-As of early 2026, the likelihood of selling with a profit in Querétaro is medium to high if you hold for at least 5 years and buy in a neighborhood with durable demand drivers.
+As of 2026, the likelihood of exiting with a profit in Querétaro is medium to high if the buyer holds for several years and does not overpay at purchase.

-The minimum holding period that most often makes exiting with profit realistic in Querétaro is around 5 to 7 years, which allows enough time for appreciation to overcome transaction costs and market fluctuations.
+The minimum holding period that most often makes profit realistic is about 5 years, because transaction costs and maintenance make short-term flipping difficult.

 What sources have we used to write this blog article?